 How to Spot a Fake Coach Handbag

-Tips to determining authenticity for a Signature Coach Bag
+Tips to determining authenticity for a Signature Coach Handbag

-The simplest way in determining authenticity would be examining the layout of the signature C’s.
+The simplest way in determining COACH authenticity would be to examine the layout of the signature C’s.
 The C’s should be lined up perfectly to the center.
 However, it is not uncommon for the mini-signature C collections to be off by tiny bit only on the sides.
 So don’t panic.
+It’s best to use your own judgement, if it seems like the signature is too off center then it’s best to stay away from that handbag,

-The signature style for Coach will always be the two C’s next to each other in doubles, not as the picture shows below, in a single row of C’s
+When talking about the signature COACH pattern, the style will always be the two C’s next to each other in doubles, never in a single row of C’s

-If the overall figure of the bag appears to not resemble one that coach would produce, then chances are it’s a replica.
+COACH occasionally comes out with some interesting new styles, however if the overall figure of the bag appears to not resemble one that coach would produce, then chances are it’s a replica. ie: COACH never made a handbag that looks like the Fendi Spy Bag!

-Dust bags should be dark chocolate brown with a red drawstring.
+Dust bags have changed over the years.
+They have used white dustbags in recent years.
+Back when I originally wrote this blog post in 2007, COACH dustbags were commonly dark chocolate brown with a red drawstring.
 In the bottom right the words in all caps “COACH EST.1941″ written in white.
-Coach does not use cheap material to make these.
+It’s just important to know that Coach does not use cheap material to make these.
 There are many replica dust bags floating around on the Internet.
-So if you see one stay away, chances are that bag is fake.

 Up until 2002 about 75% of coach handbags were manufactured in the US.
 Now, most are assembled in China.